MarkusIppy/raspexi-viewer-linux/README.md

 -----------------
 The following _Descriptions_ are for information which the Power FC will return for a given model.
 The _Datasource Name_ can be used in the dashboard XML files to define what information a particular gauge will display:

-*NOTE: The current version is in testing for support for vehicles other than Mazda (March/2015)*
+*Note: The current version is in testing for support for vehicles other than Mazda (March/2015)*

 Description										|Datasource Name		|Mazda			|Nissan			|Subaru			|Toyota
 ------------------------------------------------|:---------------------:|:-------------:|:-------------:|:-------------:|:-------------: